+Thanks to its geography, Ecuador is blessed with a diverse range of native ingredients.
 Because of its large coastal region, seafood is abundant.
-There's a mountainous strip in the middle of the country, where traditional Andean crops such as potatoes (many different native varieties) and grains like quinoa and corn are cultivated.
-The tropical region produces many exotic fruits.
+There's a mountainous strip in the middle of the country, where traditional Andean crops such as quinoa, corn, and different native varieties of potatoes are cultivated.
+The tropical region produces many kinds of fruit, such as pitaya and naranjilla.

-Potatoes, yuca, rice, beans, plantains, seafood, chicken, beef and pork are all staples of the Ecuadorian diet.
-Aji, a... spicy chile pepper hot sauce, seasons everything.
-Ceviche is very traditional (shrimp ceviche is especially popular), as are soups and stews.
+Potatoes, yuca, rice, beans, plantains, seafood, chicken, beef, and pork are all staples of the...
+Ecuadorian diet.
+Aji, a spicy chile pepper hot sauce, seasons everything.
+Ceviche is very traditional (shrimp is especially popular), as are soups and stews.

 01 of 06